Zoran Tegeltija: European Union

 At a Council of Ministers session held on 23 June 2021, Tegeltija's cabinet, much to his disapproval, supported a new law regarding the High Judicial and Prosecutorial Council of Bosnia and Herzegovina (VSTV BiH), a legal solution, which is a condition for obtaining European Union candidate status, as well as other tranches of EU microfinance support.
 On 30 June, Tegeltija spoke in a telephone call with German chancellor Angela Merkel about the future of EU potential enlargement, ahead of the 2021 Berlin Process Summit.
 On 14 September 2021, Tegeltija met in person with Merkel at a Western Balkans meeting in Tirana, Albania, where they talked about the COVID-19 pandemic, Berlin Process, EU enlargement and the political situation in Bosnia and Herzegovina.
 On 30 September, alongside Andrej Plenković and European Commission president Ursula von der Leyen, Tegeltija opened the Svilaj border checkpoint and a bridge over the nearby Sava river, which bears the internationally important freeway Pan-European Corridor Vc.
 In November 2022, alongside other Western Balkans leaders and in the presence of German Chancellor Olaf Scholz, Tegeltija signed three agreements on mobility at the Berlin Process Summit, which enable travel with an ID card in the region, mutual recognition of university diplomas and professional qualifications.
+On 15 December 2022, during his premiership, Bosnia and Herzegovina was recognised by the European Union as a candidate country for accession following the decision of the European Council.

 Later career

 On 25 January 2023, following the formation of a new Council of Ministers presided over by Borjana Krišto, Tegeltija was appointed as the new Minister of Finance and Treasury and also as vice-chairman of the Council of Ministers within Krišto's government.
+On 18 May 2023, he was appointed director of the Indirect Taxation Authority of Bosnia and Herzegovina.
+On 15 June 2023, Tegeltija was officially confirmed as the new director, therefore resigning as a government minister.